Return to top

 Veggies and spices cooking in a large stock pot on the stove.

-Add Brown Sugar: Next, I sprinkle in the brown sugar and let it cook until it melts and starts to caramelize, adding a nice touch of sweetness to the dish.
+Add sugar: I sprinkle in the brown sugar and allow it to cook until melted and caramelized.

 Veggies and spices sauteeing in a large stock pot on the stove.